grantsrb/langpractice/README.md

     "drop_prec_threshold": float
         if 0 no effect.
 Otherwise the drops array will randomly add ones so that the language training signal is increased.
+    "count_targs": bool
+        Only applies to v4, v7, and v8 variants of gordongames. if true, the model will learn to count out the targets in addition to the items.
+If false, model will only count the items.

     "env_type": str
         the name of the gym environment to be used for the training